Next tour: 2024.

-The 12 panels contain a palette full of stories but also a catalogue of twists.
+The 12 panels contain a palette-full of stories but also a catalogue of twists.
 It seems perverse to find a panel illustrating the baptism of a king that never came to Manchester but not of the Peterloo Massacre.
-It seems strange to find a mural of an Oxford cleric tried for heresy at London’s St Paul’s but nothing about the opening of the world’s first railway station in Manchester.
+It seems strange to find a mural of an Oxford cleric, tried for heresy at London’s St Paul’s, but nothing about the opening of the world’s first railway station in Manchester.

 These are amongst the greatest art treasures not just of Manchester but of Victorian painting.
 Read on, below the pic, to discover more.

-Take a good look at the 5th Panel: The Trial of Wycliffe.
-This is what we will tell you about just this one painting, which we include as a taster of what’s in store.
+Take a good look at the 5th Panel: “The Trial of Wycliffe”.
+This is taster of what we tell you about just this one painting, that shows the depth of our research.

 John Wycliffe was the leading religious scholar in England in the late 14th century.
-An adviser to the king, Edward III (whose statues stands on the Town Hall’sPrincess Street façade), he often journeyed with the monarch to discuss religious affairs with the Pope at Avignon.
-But during the 1370s Wycliffe began to fear more and more that the church had lost its way – that it had become corrupted by money.
-He denounced clerical corruption and began preaching the simple message of Jesus barefoot.
+An adviser to the king, Edward III (whose statue stands on the Town Hall’s Princess Street façade), he would journey with the monarch to discuss religious affairs with the Pope at Avignon.
+But during the 1370s Wycliffe began to fear that the church had lost its way – that it had become corrupted by money.
+He denounced clerical corruption and began preaching the simple message of Jesus by preaching peripatetically barefoot.

-Wycliffe founded a group of lay preachers that became known as the Lollards (a Dutch word meaning “mumbler”).
+Wycliffe founded a group of lay preachers who became known as the Lollards (a Dutch word meaning “mumbler”).
 They wanted to bring the word of God to people directly, verbally, which was their only option in the days before the printing press was invented.
-As part of this campaign he began to translate the Bible (from Latin) into English, becoming the first major figure to do so.
-This was a revolutionary move as it threatened to break the stranglehold priests had over the New Testament, then only available in Latin, which few outside their closed circle could understand.
+As part of this campaign he began to translate the Bible (from Latin) into English, the first major figure to do so.
+This was a revolutionary move as it threatened to break the stranglehold priests had over the Old and New Testaments, then only available in Latin, which few outside their closed circle could understand.
 Ironically Wycliffe could only deal with the Latin, as he knew no Hebrew or Greek, the Bible’s original languages.

 A few months later the Pope issued five bulls condemning Wycliffe’s writings.
 In 1382 all his works were banned and he was summoned for trial again, this time at Blackfriars Monastery in London.
 Just as the proceedings began the courtroom shook.
 A violent earthquake had hit London.
 The trial was abandoned with both sides claiming it to be an omen supporting their stance.

 But the death did not bring an end to the drama.
 In 1428 the Pope ordered that Wycliffe’s bones be exhumed and destroyed.
-The dust was thrown into the River Swift but it was Wycliffe’s supporters who claimed victory, explaining how because the River Swift flowed into the River Avon which flowed into the River Severn which flowed into the Bristol Channel which flowed into the Atlantic Ocean Wycliffe’s message – of religious independence – was now spreading throughout the world.
+The dust was thrown into the River Swift, but it was Wycliffe’s supporters who claimed victory.
+They explained how as the River Swift flows into the River Avon which flows into the River Severn which flows into the Bristol Channel which flows into the Atlantic Ocean, Wycliffe’s message – of religious independence – was now spreading throughout the world.

 The Church was unable to prevent the flow of Wycliffe’s ideas, and Rome now permits the Bible to be translated into languages other than the (non-original) Latin.

-In the painting the hero is being supported by his powerful patron, John of Gaunt, Earl Palatine of Lancaster, son of Edward III and Philippa (seen in the 4th Mural), the royal figure nominally in charge of Manchester, which is the only local connection.
+In the painting the hero is being supported by his powerful patron, John of Gaunt, Earl Palatine of Lancaster, son of Edward III and Philippa (seen in the 4th Mural), the royal figure nominally in charge of Manchester, which is the main local connection.
 John of Gaunt’s wife is trying to restrain him from injuring Wycliffe with his sword.
 At Wycliffe’s side is Lord Percy who points to Wycliffe’s books.
 The five unfriendly looking friars are Wycliffe’s counsel.
-Geoffrey Chaucer.
-To the right of John of Gaunt, is taking notes.
+Geoffrey Chaucer, to the right of John of Gaunt, is taking notes.
 Further right William Courtenay (the standing bishop) is whispering in the ear of the Archbishop of Canterbury, Simon Sudbury.